DrDonk/OC4VM/readme.md

 * VMware Fusion Pro 25H2
 * VMware Workstation Pro 17.6 and 25H2 (Windows and Linux)

+> [!NOTE]
+> VMware ESXi is not supported so please do not raise issues regarding ESXi.

 CPUs will need to support the following instructions:

 * AVX